Community Benefit

 We have been nationally recognized for our community outreach initiatives, including the UC San Diego Health High School Sponsorship Academy, Student-Run Health Clinics and Screenings, Health Careers Opportunity Program and various LGBTQ initiatives.

-We are also recognized for our participation in the 340B prescription drug program, which is a vital lifeline for safety-net providers and their patients.
+We are also recognized for participating in the 340B prescription drug program, which is a vital lifeline for safety-net providers and their patients.

-Emergency and trauma services, hospital outpatient services, behavioral health services, and palliative care and hospice
+Emergency and trauma services, hospital outpatient services, behavioral health services, palliative care and hospice

 UC San Diego Health Community Health Needs Assessment and Implementation Strategy

-UC San Diego Health is required by the IRS (REG 106499-12) to conduct a Community Health Needs Assessment and adopt an implementation strategy every three (3) years.
+The IRS requires UC San Diego Health (REG 106499-12) to conduct a Community Health Needs Assessment and adopt an implementation strategy every three (3) years.
 Download our latest community health needs assessments and implementation strategies in PDF format below.

 Contact Us